turingschool/try-turing/archive/a11y-single/css/index.md

 ## Classes and IDs

-> This may or may not be a review from the HTML section, depending on if we had questions about them!

 There will be times when we want to target _one_ paragraph element, but not the 37 others on the site.
 There will also be times when we want to write a CSS rule for some paragraphs, but not all.
 This is a great opportunity to use a class or ID attribute!
 - **Classes** can be used to identify one or more than one elements
 - **IDs** can be used to uniquely identify one element